sovrynn/ecdo/1-FULL-THESIS-BREAKDOWN/s1-to-s2/equatorial-bulge/README.md

 How fast could the equatorial bulge shift to maintain its shape around the rotational axis if Earth were to suddenly rotate?
 What if its immediate, responding in its softest layers, with perhaps a slight bounce back as the other more solid layers take time to adjust?

 These graphics are lacking, get a mapping library up and running.

+You could potentially incorporate data about plates moving in certain directions, and how they meet at their boundaries (divergent/convergent), to get better predictions here.

 ## Citations